Graham Stack: Knocking out a fan kickstarted my career at Arsenal

 “That was the standards Jens set himself.”

-Listen to the full episode of The Broken Metatarsal with Stack and presenter and Arsenal fan Alex Brooker below.
+Listen to the full episode of The Broken Metatarsal with Stack and Arsenal fan Alex Brooker below.